diadata-org/decentral-feeder/README.md

 ###  Configure Environment Variables
    - Create a `.env` file in the same directory as `docker-compose.yaml`.
 This file should contain the following variables:
+     - `NODE_OPERATOR_NAME`: A unique and descriptive name identifying the organization or entity running the node.
+This name is used for monitoring and should be chosen carefully to ensure it is both meaningful and recognizable (e.g., include your organization name or geographical region).
+Providing a clear name helps distinguish your node in dashboards and logs.
      - `PRIVATE_KEY`: Your private key for the deployment.
      - `DEPLOYED_CONTRACT`: The contract address.
 Initially, leave this empty during the first deployment to retrieve the deployed contract.
      - `PUSHGATEWAY_USER`:  to allow decentralized-feeder authenticate towards the monitoring server.
 Reach out to the team to get hold of these credentials, info [at] diadata.org